-Did you know that the Carnegie Public Library provides access to thousands of magazines, poems, newspaper articles and other information sources through its online databases?
-And in many cases, you don't even have to come to the library to have access.
+The Carnegie Public Library provides access to thousands of magazines, newspaper articles and other information sources through its online databases.
+In many cases, you don’t even have to come to the library to have access.
 If you have a home computer and a library card, you can log on using your card number.
-For questions about these resources, please contact the reference department at 719-846-6841.
-Remember, you must have a library card in order to use these resources from home.
+For questions about these resources, please contact us.

 Repair information on more than 33,800 domestic and imported vehicles, from 1945 to present.
 Includes drawings, step-by-step photographs, wiring diagrams, technical service bulletins & recalls, maintenance schedules…simply type in the make and model of vehicle.

 GreenFILE offers well-researched information covering all aspects of human impact to the environment.
 Topics include global climate change, green building, pollution, sustainable agriculture, renewable energy, recycling, and more.
 Read up on PV cells, greenscaping, and much more.
 Access: Click here.